AbdelrahmanElghoul/flutter_state_managment/README.md

 # note
-to avoid lag in drawer animation run using this comman : flutter run --profile --cache-sksl
+to avoid lag in drawer animation run using this command : flutter run --profile --cache-sksl